 You can use methods that are healthier and safer for you to take.
 The National Osteoporosis Foundation of the USA have suggested three secrets to preventing osteoporosis effectively.
 The secrets include following regular exercise, stopping habits of smoking or drinking, and eating a balanced diet with enough vitamin D and calcium.

 For good exercise regimens that you can follow, you can read more at the exercise section of this website.
-You may also get healthy sun exposure during early mornings for natural and optimal vitamin D in your body.
+You may also get healthy sun exposure during early mornings for natural and optimal vitamin D synthesis in your body.
 As for your diet, you can eat food items that are rich in calcium and vitamin D. Kale and broccoli are two common food items that are known to help fight osteoporosis.
 Another god sources of the vitamins and minerals are organic supplements.

 Once you lose your bones, it is very difficult to get them back, especially that you are not getting any younger.
 The best way for you to do is to prevent osteoporosis from happening.
 While you are young, do something to make sure that your bones are protected.